robotpy/robotpy-cscore/docs/objects.rst

       Get the data rate (in bytes per second).

-      SetTelemetryPeriod() must be called for this to be valid.
+      :func:`.setTelemetryPeriod` must be called for this to be valid.

       :returns: Data rate averaged over the telemetry period.